 In 1816 it was agreed that the Steeple bell of the Burgh could be rung for denominations without bells of their own.

-1862: Two large windows in the west wall installed.
+1862: The West UP Church in Falkirk was renovated internally in 1862.
+On either side of the pulpit the old windows were taken out, and in their stead “stained glass of a chaste and elaborate description, but without any pretension to artistic design” was placed.
+Two large windows in the west wall installed.
 One donated by Colonel Nimmo of Westbank, and the second by the congregation.

 1874: The stained glass windows moved to the south gable.

 See separate entry for War Memorial.